 When the remaining working copy of TP53 becomes damaged within a cell, this can lead to a cancer.

 Most children with LFS inherit the syndrome from a parent who also has it.
 But some children with LFS may have a new (de novo) TP53 mutation that did not come from a parent.
 In these cases, the TP53 mutation either arose in an egg or sperm cell that formed the child or in one of the child’s cells during pregnancy.
 These children are the first in their families to have LFS.

 Li-Fraumeni syndrome may be suspected after looking at a person’s medical history or their family’s medical history.
 To get a history, a doctor or genetic counselor will ask questions about a person’s health and the health of other family members.

 The genetic counselor or doctor will record which family members have developed cancers, along with the types of cancers and ages at which these cancers happened.
 From this information, the counselor or doctor will create a family tree and examine it to find out if:

 If LFS is suspected, patients may choose to have a blood sample collected and sent for testing.
 Testing is always optional.
 DNA will be isolated from the cells.
-The TP53 gene will be checked for possible mutations.
+The TP53 gene will be checked for possible mistakes (also called mutations.)
 If a TP53 mutation is found, a genetic counselor will work with the family to find out if other family members should consider testing.

-Classic LFS is diagnosed when a person has all of the following criteria, according to the American Society of Clinical Oncology:
+Classic LFS is diagnosed when a person has all of the following criteria:

 Another set of criteria that has been proposed to identify affected families beyond the classic criteria is called the Chompret Criteria for Clinical Diagnosis of Li-Fraumeni Syndrome.
 A diagnosis of LFS and performing TP53 gene mutation testing is considered for anyone with a personal and family history that meets 1 of 3 criteria: